svesavov/SnsMsSqlPsModule/README.md

 * Progress Bar is visible only when a CmdLet is executed interactively.
 This improves the performance of scripts running as a service on a schedule.
 ![ProgressBar](/Media/ProgressBar.JPG)

 * Working with the pipeline.
-Using "begin", "process" and "end" methods improves the performance.
+Using "begin", "process" and "end" methods improves the performance
 ![ObjectInsertNoPipeline](/Media/ObjectInsertNoPipeline.JPG)
 ![ObjectInsertWithPipeline](/Media/ObjectInsertWithPipeline.JPG)